Denisgsv/Denisgsv/README.md

--  Hi, I’m @Denisgsv
+-  Hi, I’m @denisgsv
 -  I’m interested in Python and test automation
--  I’m currently learning Python/Selenium/Linux
+-  I’m currently learning Python/Linux-ecosystem
--  I’m looking to collaborate on different automation projects
+-  Tryng to find something fun to work on
 -  How to reach me by (denisgsv@yahoo.com)

 <!---